 Getting to Denpasar was very easy.

-A cheap cab ride to the airport, easy check in (thanks to Raffles Class on Singapore Airlines), some quick duty-free shopping for Absolut and Clinique and we’re away.
+A cheap cab ride to the airport, easy check-in (thanks to Raffles Class on Singapore Airlines), some quick duty-free shopping for Absolut and Clinique and we’re away.
 I haven’t even mentioned the great lunch and drinks they provide in the Raffles lounge.

-It’s Nyepi Eve
+It’s Nyepi Eve in Bali

 We have landed on the eve of a major Balinese holiday weekend called Nyepi, the Balinese Hindu New Year.
 This occurs on the darkest night of the new moon and is a time of balancing good and evil.
 From dawn on Sunday to sunrise the following morning, the entire island will “play dead” in observance of the holiday.
 All harbours will close, as will the airport, vehicular traffic will cease, and everyone will remain in the confines of their homes/hotels.